-The class will consist of two six-hour sessions on Saturday, June 2 and June 9, 9 a.m. to 4 p.m. (with an hour break in the middle) in the Pence-Graybeal Building.
-Tuition is $260 students may need to purchase a starter kit of tools and will be responsible for all materials.
-A second beginners class will be offered June 16 and 23.
-And for those wanting to take the next step, an Intermediate Metalworking class is scheduled for June 30 and July 14.
+The class will consist of two six-hour sessions on Saturday, July 14 and 21, 9 a.m. to 4 p.m. (with an hour break in the middle) in the Pence-Graybeal Building.
+Tuition is $260.
+There is also a $50 materials and equipment fee.
+A second class will be offered July 28 and August 4.

 Batik for Quilters

 Batik is an ancient form of fabric dyeing involving adding layers of wax and pigment to create complex and beautiful designs.
 “Batik for Quilters” will walk participants through the process of creating patterns for quilt pieces.
 Local artist Heather Jones will instruct the three-day course.
 Tuition is $140 and classes will be held July 20-21 1-4 p.m and July 22 1-4 p.m.